Euroscepticism: Reasoning

+European political parties that espouse Euroscepticism tend to be broadly populist, however this can manifest as both left-wing populism (such as La France Insoumise in France) and right-wing populism (such as the Party for Freedom in the Netherlands).
+Neither is Euroscepticism necessarily limited to populist parties, with parties such as the UK's Conservative Party and Iceland's Independence Party having expressed Eurosceptic tendencies despite being considered mainstream in their respective countries.

+Right-wing opposition to the EU tends to promote national sovereignty and national identity in opposition to European integration, as well as opposition to specific EU policies and perceived costs placed upon their country.
+For example, in the lead-up to the UK's EU membership referendum the Leave campaign promoted the idea of taking back control from the EU, particularly of immigration policy, and criticised the size of the UK's budget contributions towards the EU.

 Terminology

 There can be considered to be several different types of Eurosceptic thought, which differ in the extent to which adherents reject integration between member states of the EU and in their reasons for doing so.
 Aleks Szczerbiak and Paul Taggart described two of these as hard and soft Euroscepticism.
 At the same time, some scholars have said that there is no clear line between the presumed hard and soft Euroscepticism.
 Cas Mudde and Petr Kopecky have said that if the demarcation line is the number of and which policies a party opposes, then the question arises of how many must a party oppose and which ones should a party oppose that makes them hard Eurosceptic instead of soft.